RackPing/api_client_samples/wget/README.md

 ### Prerequisites

 Tested with wget 1.12, but earlier versions may also work.
-GNU wget 1.15+ is recommended since it supports the --method option.
+GNU wget 1.15+ is recommended since it supports the convenient `--method` option.

 Install the following dependencies: